equilibriumdata/equilibriumdata.github.io/guide/thermochimie.md

 ## Historical

-<a  href="https://www.thermochimie-tdb.com/" target="_blank" rel="noopener">ThermoChimie</a> is a thermodynamic database created and developed by Andra, the French national radioactive waste management agency, over the last 10 years.
+<a  href="https://www.thermochimie-tdb.com/" target="_blank" rel="noopener">ThermoChimie</a> is a thermodynamic database created and developed by Andra (French National Radioactive Waste Management Agency) for more than 25 years (1995).
+In October 2014, Nuclear Waste Services (formerly Radioactive Waste Management Limited, UK) joined the project and the "ThermoChimie consortium" was formed.
+In March 2018, Ondraf/Niras (National Agency for Radioactive Waste Management, Belgium) also joined the "ThermoChimie consortium".
 Data acquisition is supported by an experimental program, in addition to active literature survey and the development of predictive models.

 ## Scope